Skip to content

 Action Types: achiila (eating), bishul (cooking), hanaah (benefit)

-Contexts: ctx_normal, ctx_hefsed, ctx_shaat_hadchak
+Contexts: ctx_normal, ctx_hefsed, ctx_shaat_hadchak, ctx_choleh, ctx_pikuach_nefesh

 Madrega Levels: d_oraita, d_rabanan, minhag, chumra